Stories

 • --mode action — CRITICAL findings now block.

-• --human-approval — HIGH findings pause for operator approval.
+• --human-approval — HIGH findings become confirmation requests on ask-capable events.

 • --hilt-min-severity high — MEDIUM and LOW still log; only HIGH and above prompt.